agrawaladitya912/HealthCare/README.md

 - Health & Wellness
 - 7 tips to live a Healthy lifestyle as a senior citizen
 - Health Articles
-- If Sunita has ate something unhealthy on particular day then appliction suggest workout to burn calories.
+- If Sunita has ate something unhealthy on particular day then appliction suggest workout to burn those calories.

 ### Screenshots